Alex Rodriguez invests in Professional Fighters League - KESQ

 Alex Rodriguez invests in Professional Fighters League

-LOS ANGELES (AP) — Baseball great Alex Rodriguez is taking a swing at mixed martial arts as an investor and board member for the Professional Fighters League.
+LOS ANGELES (AP) — Alex Rodriguez is taking a swing at mixed martial arts as an investor and board member for the Professional Fighters League.

-The PFL announced the addition of the former Yankees superstar to its board of directors Thursday.
+The PFL announced the addition of the former New York Yankees star to its board of directors Thursday.

 Rodriguez’s investment is part of what the PFL says is $30 million in new funding to back its global expansion and the establishment of a pay-per-view super-fight division.
 The funding round was led by Waverley Capital, investor Edgar Bronfman Jr.’s media-focused venture capital fund.